CIRCL/AIL-framework/README.md

 * Extracting and validating potential hostnames (e.g. to feed Passive DNS systems)
 * A full-text indexer module to index unstructured information
 * Statistics on modules and web
-* Realtime modules manager in terminal
+* Real-time modules manager in terminal
 * Global sentiment analysis for each providers based on nltk vader module
 * Terms, Set of terms and Regex tracking and occurrence
 * Many more modules for extracting phone numbers, credentials and others
+* Alerting to [MISP](https://github.com/MISP/MISP) to share found leaks within a threat intelligence platform using [MISP standard](https://www.misp-project.org/objects.html#_ail_leak)

 Installation
 ------------